glideroggan/dream/readme.md

 ## transfer✔️
 - ✔️should create transactions
   - ✔️we need a transaction repository
-    - a transaction can be upcoming or completed
+    - ✔️a transaction can be upcoming or completed
     - a transaction can be recurring
       - We want this to be a checkbox on the transfer workflow
       - this will require some mocked logic in FE for actually processing the transaction at that date